 The awards are given annually at the Fall ALVSCE Luncheon and include a plaque and monetary gift of $500 each.
 We encourage members of the faculty, staff, and student body to nominate individuals who have contributed significantly to the advancement of diversity and inclusion within the division.
 Please think broadly about the terms diversity and inclusion.

-All faculty, staff, and appointed professionals in ALVSCE are eligible for nomination and can be nominated by any administrative head, faculty member, staff member, appointed professional, student or student organization.
+- All* current faculty and staff in ALVSCE are eligible for nomination and can be nominated by any administrative head, faculty member, staff member, student or student organization

 Selection Procedure and Criteria

-- Special efforts to recruit graduate and undergraduate students, faculty, appointed personnel and/or staff from underrepresented groups (as defined on the basis of race, color, religion, sex, national origin, age, disability, veteran status, and sexual orientation).
+- Recruit and retain graduate and undergraduate students, faculty, and/or staff from underrepresented groups (as defined on the basis of race, color, religion, sex, national origin, age, disability, veteran status, and sexual orientation).

-- Special efforts to aid people from underrepresented groups in obtaining access to leadership training and/or professional development.
+- Empower people from underrepresented groups in obtaining access to leadership training and/or professional development.

-- Special efforts to foster a fair, diverse, and inclusive university community that respects the rights of all its members.
+- Promote a fair, diverse, and inclusive university community that respects the rights of all its members and encourages diverse perspectives.

-- Special efforts to develop a curriculum or program that promotes diversity and inclusive excellence in ALVSCE and/or the university community.
+- Develop and implement a curriculum or program that promotes diversity and inclusion in ALVSCE and/or the university community.